elastic/elasticsearch/CONTRIBUTING.md

 consecutive failure at `WARN` level, or log at `WARN` if an operation has not completed within a certain time limit.
-This is much more user-friendly than failing persistently and silently by default and requiring the user to enable `DEBUG` logging to diagnose any problems.
+This is much more user-friendly than failing persistently and silently by default and requiring the user to enable `DEBUG` logging to investigate the problem.

 If an exception occurs as a direct result of a request received from a client then you should include the exception in the response back to the client rather